McGill-ECSE321-Winter2025/project-group-7/README.md

     👸🏽Snigdha, a U2 computer engineering sdtuent👩‍💻

 ## Board Game Sharing System – Project Scope
-🃏The Board Game Sharing System is a Java-based application designed for board game enthusiasts to connect, share games, and organize events.
+🎲 The Board Game Sharing System is a Java-based application designed for board game enthusiasts to connect, share games, and organize events.
 The application supports two types of users: Players and Game Owners.
 Players can browse available board games, register for events, and request to borrow games, while Game Owners can manage their game collections, approve or decline borrowing requests, and track lending history.
 ### Key Features:
 + **Secure Access & User Roles** – User authentication is required, and users can switch between Player and Game Owner roles.
 + **Game Library** – A centralized collection of board games where users can browse available titles and see their owners.